LeadWoods0902/DandD_Nightmare_Plague/Game Rules/Combat.md

 When an attack matches a target's AC, half damage is dealt.

 ## Reactions
+Every two rounds, you can take a dodge as a reaction

 ## Status Effects
 See [[Status Effects & Battle Conditions]]